qwerpi/img-dup/README.md

 ---
 To run this code, copy everything into the folder with the images and run 'make run'.
 Alternatively, you can just copy the *.class files and run with 'java compare'.

 To run with the slow flag, use 'java compare . slow'.
 This uses Image.SCALE_SMOOTH instead of Image.SCALE_FAST to scale the images.
+This may give more accurate results.

 Command Line Arguments
 ----------------------